-Secured debt is any debt tied to a specific asset.
+Secured debt (or liability) is any debt tied to a specific asset, (or collateral).
 The most typical form of secured debt is your mortgage, which is guaranteed by your house.
 Your car loan may also be secured debt.
 If you don’t pay your mortgage or don’t make the payments on your car, the lender can seize the property and sell it to pay off the debt, usually without going to court.

 Unsecured debt is any debt that is not tied to a specific asset.
 The balance due on your credit cards, amounts owed to merchants and utility companies, and unpaid medical bills are all types of unsecured debt.
 The parties you owe the money to must first bring an action in court to obtain an order allowing them to seize your assets.

 If I owe the money, why is the difference between the two types of debts important?